GL192021/vae-posterior-collapse/results/res.md

 </p>

 To further illustrate the posterior collapse phenomenon, we are going to study the dependence of reconstruction of a datapoint $x$ on the the latent variable $z$.
-This should definitetvely show that one model is in fact encoding meaningfully thethe dataset in the latent space and uses is using the latent information for the reconstruction stage, while the other isn't.
+This should definitetvely show that one model is in fact encoding meaningfully the dataset in the latent space and uses is using the latent information for the reconstruction stage, while the other isn't.

 ---